balle/codekid.net/_source/cooking/pizza.md

 Cut it into half, form the two pieces to dough balls and let them sit covered for another 1-2 hours.
 Than form your pizza and preheat the oven on max temperature.
 Transfer the pizza dough on the back of your hands onto a baking paper on the grate, put tomato sauce on top and prebake it for three minutes on the lowest rack.

 Get the pizza out, put the toppings and the cheese on top, drizzle some olive oil over it and bake it for another 5 minutes on the highest rack.
-Add the grill function or other add 1 minute to the baking time.
+Add the grill function or otherwise add 1 minute to the baking time.